health indicators | Overview

 The research team at UT System Population Health includes epidemiologists, statisticians, psychologists, health economists, public health experts, and former state health administrators.
 We have extensive experience working with large health data sets as well as within complex bureaucracies.

-As part of our mission, we are producing a series of analyses, reports, and maps that document the health of specific communities in Texas.
+As part of our mission, we are producing a series of analyses, reports, and maps that document the health of specific populations in Texas.

 "Health Status of Northeast Texas: 2016" is the first in a series of reports UT System Population Health is producing that document the health of specific communities within Texas.
 The report, which uses detailed mortality data from the National Center for Health Statistics, found that the region has extremely high age-adjusted mortality rates for heart disease, cancer, stroke, chronic lower respiratory diseases, and unintentional injury (e.g. car accidents).
 The rates in Northeast Texas were also higher than the Texas average for kidney disease, suicide, and infant mortality.